grpc/grpc.github.io/docs/quickstart/csharp.md

 ### Obtaining the Grpc.Tools NuGet package

-This example project already depends on the `Grpc.Tools.{{ site.data.config.grpc_release_tag | remove_first: "v" }}` NuGet package,
+This example project already depends on the `Grpc.Tools.{{ site.data.config.grpc_release_tag | remove_first: "v" }}` NuGet package
-so the package will be downloaded to your local NuGet cache as soon as you restore the nuget packages by clicking "Restore NuGet Packages" in Visual Studio or running dotnet restore RouteGuide.sln from the `examples/csharp/RouteGuide` directory.
+and the package will be downloaded to your local NuGet cache as soon as you restore the nuget packages by clicking "Restore NuGet Packages" in Visual Studio or running `dotnet restore RouteGuide.sln` from the `examples/csharp/RouteGuide` directory.

 ### Commands to generate the gRPC code
 Note that you may have to change the `platform_architecture` directory names (e.g. windows_x86, linux_x64) in the commands below based on your environment.